HTC to launch Vive Pro starter kit with controllers, base stations

 The bundle pairs the Vive Pro Head Mounted Display, two Vive 1.0 controllers and two 1.0 base stations for $1,099.

-The HTC Vive Pro, a PC-connected VR hardware update to the HTC Vive, was unveiled at CES in January.
+The HTC Vive Pro, a hardware update to the PC-connected HTC Vive virtual reality system, was unveiled at CES in January.
 Its $799 initial cost was revealed in March, but that didn't include the required controllers and base stations, which cost extra.

 HTC says it's responding to feedback by introducing the bundle, which launches on the two-year anniversary of the original Vive's launch.
 The entry price of the Vive was lowered to $499 last month, which includes controllers, base stations, a two-month subscription to Viveport and Fallout 4 VR.